-CSU provides access to electronic books, journals and audiovisual material for education and research use.
-Use of these resources is governed by licence agreements which restrict use to current CSU students and staff.
+Charles Sturt University provides access to electronic books, journals and audiovisual material for education and research use.
+Use of these resources is governed by licence agreements which restrict use to current University students and staff.

 You can copy, print or download electronic resources for your private study and research.
 If you wish to publish or use these resources for any other purpose you will need to obtain permission from the copyright owners.
 Contact the publisher for further information.

-Students own copyright in their own original work produced as part of their CSU course (CSU Intellectual Property Policy).
+Students own copyright in their own original work produced as part of their Charles Sturt University course (Charles Sturt University Intellectual Property Policy).
 This means the use of their work is protected by the Australian Copyright Act, 1968.
 Academic staff should request written permission from students to copy and communicate their works for teaching purposes.